Understanding Rust Macros: Declarative and Procedural

 While you might not write complex procedural macros often as an application developer, understanding how

-macros work and recognizing common patterns like println!
+macros work and recognizing common patterns like println!, vec!, and

 External Resources